Etrog Composting

 By composting, you honor the etrog’s holy (Kadosh) purpose and prevent it from going to waste.
 You can read more about Composting and the Mitzvah of Bal Taschit here.

-Yes!
-According to international etrog experts that GrowTorah consulted with, etrogim may be composted even though they are treated with chemical pesticides and herbicides since the concentrations of these chemicals is incredibly low.
+• Yes!
+Etrogim may be composted even though they are treated with chemical pesticides and herbicides since the concentrations of these chemicals is incredibly low, according to international etrog experts that GrowTorah consults with.